Mayoolaa/covid-19-dash-board/README.md

-# project Name: covid-19-dash-board(Jan 2020-JULY 12TH 2022
+# Project Name: Covid-19-dash-board(Jan 2020-JULY 12TH 2022)

 ....
-# project objective
+# Project objective
 To create a stunning visualization of the covid19 infection spread.
 To find out the top 5 countries affected by the covid19 infection To find out the top 5 countries affected by the covid19 infection